danem/SimpleGL/README.md

 ### Compatibility

-Tested on OSX and Ubuntu.
+Tested on OSX, Ubuntu, and Android.